© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Burnt mound in Fox Hollies Park, 140m south east of Round Pool is a scheduled monument protected by Historic England under reference 1020541.
 View the official record →

-Burnt mound in Fox Hollies Park, Worcestershire, is an ancient monument consisting of a mound of fire-cracked stone and charcoal-rich deposits.
+Burnt mound is a Scheduled Ancient Monument located in Fox Hollies Park, Worcestershire, situated approximately 140 metres south-east of Round Pool.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020541.

 Burnt mound in Fox Hollies Park, 140m south east of Round Pool is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020541.